aj-fuentes/PySkelton/README.md

 In the folder `./examples` there are some example scripts showing the basic usage of the package.

-TODO: Short description for each example.
+TODO: Short description for each example

+TODO: add documentation